justinjwebmaster/TestCodesandbox/README.md

 ## Commands

-- `npm run watch` : build on files changes, launch a dev server with browsersync.
+- `npm start` : build on files changes, launch a dev server with browsersync.
+- `npm run build` : clean, lint and build the project.
+- `npm run clean` : clean the `dist` folder.
 - `npm run lint` : run a linter on scss and js files.
-- `npm run build` : build the project.

 ## Linters